MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/code-contributions.md

 This project is an open-source project under the BSD 3-Clause license.
 Community contributions are welcome and appreciated, both for new features and bug fixes.

 Contributing to this project is easy.
 We recommend using the `MRTKDevTemplate` Unity project as a convenient development testbed, as it already includes all of the Project packages as local on-disk dependencies.
-[For more information, see the documentation on the MRTKDevTemplate project for more details on sample scenes and local on-disk dependencies.](https://learn.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/exploring-features/mrtk3-sample-scenes)
+See [Exploring MRTK3 sample scenes](https://learn.microsoft.com/windows/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/exploring-features/mrtk3-sample-scenes) for more information on how to use this Unity project.

 ## Contribution guide